joaotorres01/LI1/README.md

 # LI1
-Repository of the LI1 course unit of the degree in Informatics Engineering
+Course unit of the Bachelor's degree in Software Engineering, University of Minho, 2019/2020.